A question I often get asked is “how do I fit all of this in?”, usually preceded by “My life is so busy, I really struggle to find the time”.

 It’s an all too familiar path – after a period of pushing yourself, you get run down.
 You feel physically and mentally exhausted and quite often this is when you get sick, especially during the winter months.
 I used to go down this path quite often when I was working as a lawyer and I see it so often now with my clients and with friends.

-The trouble is when you are really busy – whether it’s with a big work project or caring for children or other family members – it can feel like there’s just no let up, certainly not enough to go and do a yoga class in the middle of day.
+The trouble is when you are really busy – whether it’s with a big work project or caring for children (and maybe homeschooling them) or other family members – it can feel like there’s just no let up, certainly not enough to go and do a yoga class in the middle of day.
 So what do you do?

 First up, it’s important to stop thinking in ‘all or nothing’ terms.
-Instead of thinking that ‘sod it, I just can’t get to the gym until this big project is finished or while my kids are so little’, you switch your thinking around to see the possibilities of what you CAN do.
+Instead of thinking ‘sod it, I just can’t do my home workouts or Couch to 5k until this big project is finished’, you switch your thinking around to see the possibilities of what you CAN do.

 Look for the possibilities of what you CAN do